valerio-oliveira/dataops-trail/README.md

 ## Deployment

-Make sure you have created the "variables.auto.tfvars" file as described in the topic above before you run the deployment process.
+Make sure you have created the "variables.auto.tfvars" file as described in the topic above before you run the deployment commands.

 ### The simple way